pumbas600/Halpbot-v1/README.md

 public class ExampleCommands
 {
     // E.g: $whois @pumbas600
-    // By specifing the display duration, the returned result of this method is deleted after 2 minutes
+    // By specifying the display duration, the returned result of this method is deleted after 2 minutes
     @Command(description = "Display the information for a member", display = @Duration(value = 2, unit = ChronoUnit.MINUTES))
     public MessageEmbed whoIs(Member member) {
         User user = member.getUser();